Georgia Endovascular Logo

 Pregnancy with VTE Risk Factors

 It's important to know your blood clot risk before pregnancy, so your doctors can provide appropriate preventative care.
-If you need support managing your risk for VTE and other vein health concerns, click here to request an appointment with our Georgia vein specialists.
+If you need support managing your risk for VTE and other vein health concerns, click here to request an appointment with our Georgia vascular specialists.

 Sources: The Journal of Thrombosis and Haemostasis